-XTB Online Trading is a highly reputable broker with more oversight than many other online brokers in the UK.
-The broker is regulated by several different financial authorities, including the UK’s own Financial Conduct Authority and the Cypress Securities and Exchange Commission.
+XTB is regulated by several different financial authorities, including the UK’s own Financial Conduct Authority and the Cyprus Securities and Exchange Commission.
 All UK clients trading with XTB have negative balance protection, meaning that you cannot lose more money than you have in your account when trading with leverage.

-Another reason to trust XTB is that it’s listed on the Warsaw Stock Exchange.
+XTB is also listed on the Warsaw Stock Exchange.
 This means that the broker has to make annual public disclosures about its finances, which can provide advance warning if the company ever gets into trouble.